danforthcenter/plantcv/docs/analyze_NIR_intensity.md

     - bins     - Number of class to divide spectrum into (default bins = 256)
     - histplot - If True plots histogram of intensity values (default histplot = False)
 - **Context:**
-    - Used to mask rectangular regions of an image
     - Data automatically gets stored into the [Outputs class](outputs.md).
 Users can look at the data collected at any point during the workflow by using [pcv.print_results](print_results.md) which prints all stored data to a .json file.
 - **Example use:**